Phase 5 — Frontend Interface¶

 FamilyMemberwith owner scoping byuser_id

-2.3 Medical Records¶
+3.3 Medical Records¶

-- Historical entries:
+- Historical entries from

-MedicalHistory - Event log entries:
+MedicalHistory - Event log entries from

-HealthEvent - Supports joins to
+HealthEvent - Uses joins to

 HealthConditionfor readable condition names

-2.4 Risk Alerts¶
+3.4 Risk Alerts¶

 - Displays

-2.5 Clinics and Appointments¶
+3.5 Clinics and Appointments¶

 - Clinic browsing from

-Clinic - Booking/updates in
+Clinic - Booking and updates in

 Appointment - Form controls constrain status to schema ENUM values

-2.6 Awareness Hub¶
+3.6 Awareness Hub¶

 - Content feed from

-AwarenessContent - Supports sorting by recency/topic/type
+AwarenessContent - Supports sorting by recency, topic, and type

-3. Validation and UX Rules¶
+4. Validation and UX Rules¶

-- Required fields blocked until complete
+- Required fields are blocked until complete

-- Date/time/email format checks on client side
+- Date, time, and email format checks run on the client side

-- ENUM-constrained values rendered as dropdowns/selectors
+- ENUM-constrained values are rendered as dropdowns or selectors

-4. Integration Pattern¶
+5. Integration Pattern¶

 UI interaction flow:

-- User action in screen component
+- User action in a screen component

-- Backend validates and executes SQL
+- Backend validates input and executes SQL

-- DB constraints enforce integrity
+- Database constraints enforce integrity

 - Response updates UI state

-5. Accessibility and Responsiveness¶
+6. Accessibility and Responsiveness¶

 - Works across desktop and mobile layouts

-- Keyboard-focus visibility on controls
+- Keyboard focus remains visible on controls

-- High-contrast text and clear navigation labels
+- High-contrast text and clear navigation labels improve usability

 Frontend Outcome¶